Fixing a clogged drain is no fun, yet most of us may face such a situation eventually.

 The paper used in toilet rolls disintegrates easily, but large amounts have the potential to get clumped up.
 Besides, low-quality toilet paper is stiff and does not dissolve in water, increasing the risk of clogging drains.

-Also, other items like hand and face wipes, diapers, cotton swabs, and feminine hygiene products like tampons are not supposed to be in the drains.
-Since they do not dissolve, they will create problems in the pipes, and you’ll have to reach out to a plumber.
+Also, other items like hand and face wipes, baby wipes, diapers, cotton swabs, and feminine hygiene products like tampons are not supposed to be in the drains.
+Since they do not dissolve, they will create problems in the sewer pipes, and you’ll have to reach out to a plumber.

 Pouring hot water down the drain will not help when the build-up is largely made of oils.
 Instead, you may need to try methods like plunging or using hot water with detergent to break down the solidified parts.